Legal or other representation

 - about an offence that the witness may have committed that is not directly related to the subject matter of the inquiry; or

-- that the ICAC will hear and determine the request in private, unless the ICAC has reason.
+- that the Commissioner will hear and determine the request in private, unless the Commissioner has reason to determine otherwise.